fdxx/pagecounter/README.md

 ## About
 PageCounter is a [Nodejs](https://nodejs.org/) based API for tracking pageviews.
-It uses [MongoDB](https://www.mongodb.com/) to store per-page visit data and allows updating and getting pageviews with a simple POST request.
+It uses [MongoDB](https://www.mongodb.com/) or MySQL to store per-page visit data and allows updating and getting pageviews with a simple POST request.

 ## Run
 Install Nodejs and MongoDB.